 Dr. Gerlach can be reached at 406-994-1840 or email@example.com.

 Berk Knighton is a Research Professor in the Chemistry and Biochemistry Department.
 He has been actively involved in the development and application of chemical ionization mass spectrometry for nearly 20 years.
 That interest continues today and is primarily focused on using drift tube reaction mass spectrometry for the quantification of trace level volatile organic compound (VOC) emissions from a wide variety of natural and anthropogenic sources.

 Dr. Knighton can be reached at 406-994-5419 or firstname.lastname@example.org.

-Dr. Adrienne Phillips is an Assistant Professor of Environmental Engineering in the Civil Engineering Department at MSU.
+Adrienne Phillips is an assistant professor of Environmental Engineering in the Civil Engineering Department.
 She is also a faculty associate of MSU’s Center for Biofilm Engineering and the Energy Research Institute.
 Dr. Phillips’ research focuses on the use of biofilm-based technologies for the improvement of deep subsurface wellbore integrity.

 Dr. Phillips can be reached at 406-994-2119 or email@example.com.

-Scott Powell is an Assistant Professor in the Land Resources and Environmental Sciences Department.
+Scott Powell is an assistant professor in the Land Resources and Environmental Services Department.
 Research in our group seeks to integrate geospatial data and tools (remote sensing, GIS, and GPS) to develop monitoring systems that characterize landscape and vegetation patterns to improve understanding of ecosystem processes and drivers.
 Our research contributes to the development of monitoring systems at a variety of scales (from site to continental) and across a variety of applications across the broad field of environmental science.